Wouter-VDP/nuecc_python/README.md

 The first stage of the selection is the NeutrinoID, one can verify if an event/daughter passed this step by testing for `n_pfps>0`.
 Events that do not pass the NeutrinoID will not have reconstructed pfps (Particle flow particles).

 The electron neutrino selection is performed on the `daughters` entry of the dictionary.
 The goal is to add three boolean columns:
-* e_candidate: True for all daughters that fullfill the `e_cand_str` query defined in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py)
+* e_candidate: True for all daughters that fullfill the `e_cand_str` query defined in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
-* preselect: True for all daughters in an event that passes the preselection cuts, which are defined by `query_preselect` in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py)
+* preselect: True for all daughters in an event that passes the preselection cuts, which are defined by `query_preselect` in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
 * select: True for e_candidate daughters that pass the full BDT-based selection.
-This selection is parametrised by a single cut value on the event BDT response, defined as `cut_val` in [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py)
+This selection is parametrised by a single cut value on the event BDT response, defined as `cut_val` in [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py).

+After applying the selection on the samples of interest, we end up with maximum three `pckl` files, which should be located in `intput/*/lite/`:
+* `after_training.pckl`
+* `sys_after_training.pckl`
+* `detvar_dict.pckl`

 ### Without retraining the BDTs